realpython/materials/queue/README.md

 ### Thread-Safe Queues

-Change directory to `src/` and run the script with optional parameters, for example:
+Change directory to `src/` and run the script with optional parameters.
+For example:

 ```shell
 (queue) $ cd src/